 Do you think female leaders in aged care face unique challenges?

 Yes, I do but, in my opinion, they are not specific to this industry.
 They are exactly the same challenges that female business leaders experience in many work environments.
-Among the biggest challenges are the difficulty of finding enough time to build a business because of family commitments, problems sourcing financing because women are sometimes not taken seriously.
+Among the biggest challenges are the difficulty of finding enough time to build a business because of family commitments, and problems sourcing financing because women are sometimes not taken seriously.
 The misconception persists that only males can make effective business leaders.
 I often hear stories of women attending trade shows and being overlooked by potential business partners or clients who assumed that a man standing at the booth was the person in charge.
 And even though we live in a so-called enlightened age earning respect in male-dominated industries can still be a struggle.

 Other challenges exist because women can be their own worst enemies.
-This is due to several factors, from a lack of confidence and not speaking up to a fear of failure and downplaying accomplishments because of concerns of being seen as boastful.
+This is due to several factors, from a lack of confidence and not speaking up to a fear of failure and downplaying accomplishments because of concerns about being seen as boastful.
 There is also the problem of imposter syndrome, that no matter how great their achievements some women feel they don’t deserve them.

-How can these challenges can be overcome?
+How can these challenges be overcome?

-With regards to gender stereotyping women are of course capable of great things and the way to change outdated thinking is for more women to step up to the plate.
+With regard to gender stereotyping women are of course capable of great things and the way to change outdated thinking is for more women to step up to the plate.
 The more they do this the more common it will become to see female business leaders, and consequently, public perception will change over time.
 But it is going to take more than just a handful of successful women to do this because they will just be viewed as ‘exceptions to the rule’.

 Not only is it crucial for women to have more role models but it is also vital that some take on mentorship roles to instil confidence in other women and help them to see their careers objectively.
 Mentoring helps many female business leaders conquer their self-limiting beliefs that result in a lack of self-confidence and imposter syndrome.
 It helps them to build trust in who they are and what they are truly capable of which in turn gives them the self-belief to strive for more and achieve their true potential.

-Natasha is now shortlisted for Telstra’s National Business Woman of the Year Award, to be announced 16 May 2019.
+Natasha is now shortlisted for Telstra’s National Business Woman of the Year Award, to be announced on 16 May 2019.